-1) Collaborative Conferences (OPEN) - Deadline: 4/22/2019
+1) Collaborative Conferences (CLOSED) - Deadline: N/A

 Collaborative Conference Grants (max award $2,000) may be used to support academic conferences, symposia or colloquia organized by graduate students.
 Applications must demonstrate contribution to the field and an appropriate audience building plan.
 Grant funds may be used for honoraria, travel and lodging for invited participants, as well as for catering and conference supplies.

 The Humanities Commons will support departmental graduate student conferences if there is a demonstrated financial commitment from the department at the time of application.
 We expect the department to contribute at least $500 for conferences with a budget over $2,000 or at least 25% for conferences with a budget under $2,000.

 A collaborative project must have at least two (2) co-directors, both of whom should be SOH graduate students.
 Graduate students representing an SOH research cluster may apply, in which case 1 co-director may be a graduate student from another UCI School who is a member of the research cluster.

 2) Individual Graduate Research (CLOSED) - Deadline: N/A

 The next graduate student research grant cycle will be Winter 2020.